logos-co/roadmap/content/roadmap/consensus/candidates/logos-bft/FAQ.md

 ## Network Scale

 ### What is our expected minimum number of nodes within the network? - Dmitriy
-> For a small number of nodes we can have just a single committee.
+> `Moh:` For a small number of nodes we can have just a single committee.
 But I am not sure how many nodes will join our network

 ## Byzantine Behavior